Mount Agung Volcano in Bali: what happens now?

 What is Bali Villa Escapes doing at the moment?

-Should I cancel my holiday to Bali because of the volcano?
+Should I cancel my holiday in Bali because of the volcano?

 If you are really keen to get to Bali there are other ways you can do this.
 You can fly to Jakarta and then catch a domestic flight to the city of Banyuwangi on Java island which is about a 90 min flight and will cost you about $90 AUD.
-From there it’s a quick ferry ride over to Gilimanuk on Bali then you can organise transposrt to Seminyak or wherever your staying.
-So in short you can get to Bali and it’s very doable.
+From there it’s a quick ferry ride over to Gilimanuk on Bali then you can organise transport to Seminyak or wherever you’re staying.
+So, in short, you can get to Bali and it’s very doable.
 It’s just a matter of getting over to Jakarta and making your way over internally.
-Yes, it’s a bit slower and yes it’s longer but at least you’ll be able to get to Bali.
+Yes, it’s a bit slower and yes it’s long but at least you’ll be able to get to Bali.

 Post update: Feb 2019 – since the last volcano eruption there has been no major volcanic activity.
 The airport has remained open and no flights have been cancelled.
 In short, it’s been fine.